The breakdown of weak null singularities inside black holes: Introduction

-The assumptions we make in Theorem \ref{roughversion} and Theorem \ref{rough2} are consistent with black holes approaching a sub-extremal Reissner--Nordstr\"{o}m metric, with a non-zero charge.
-Both these properties are conjectured be generic: \begin{conjecture}[Sub-extremality, \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+) \neq \emptyset $, then the black hole is ``sub-extremal in the limit''. \end{conjecture} \begin{conjecture}[Non zero charge, \cite{Kommemi}] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+) \neq \emptyset $, then the black hole asymptotic charge is non-zero. \end{conjecture} Even though both situations are non-generic, one could conjecture that they may occur for a set of initial data of finite co-dimension, thus it is still interesting to study the interior of the black hole.
-Based on the works \cite{extremal1}, \cite{extremal2} -- concerned with the uncharged scalar field case, it seems that when an extremal black hole is approached, the Cauchy horizon has \underline{no} weak null singularity, in the sense that the Hawking mass is finite \footnote{It could still be the case, however, that an even weaker form of singularity is present, making Cauchy horizon is $C^k$ inextendible for large $k$.}.
-As for black holes with zero asymptotic charge, i.e.\ which converge towards a Schwarzschild metric, we have the following result, obtained in the author's thesis : \begin{thm}[Absence of a Cauchy horizon for charged black holes approaching Schwarzschild, \cite{MoiThesis}] Assume that the black hole exterior settles quantitatively to a Schwarzschild metric (namely that the asymptotic black hole charge is zero).
-Then there is no ingoing Cauchy horizon: $\CH=\emptyset$. \end{thm} Thus, in both of those non-generic situations -- the extremal charge and the zero charge, it seems that there is no weakly singular Cauchy horizon.
-We terminate this discussion with an interesting open problem: what happens in the interior of the black hole for the Einstein--Maxwell--Klein--Gordon equations in the presence of a positive cosmological constant ?
-Based on the works \cite{Costa}, \cite{Harvey}, the Cauchy horizon always exists, but is not weakly singular for a certain range of black hole parameters, i.e.\ the Hawking mass is finite.
+We conclude this discussion with an interesting open problem: what happens in the interior of the black hole for the Einstein--Maxwell--Klein--Gordon equations in the presence of a positive cosmological constant?
+Based on the works \cite{Costa,Harvey}, the Cauchy horizon always exists, but is not weakly singular for a certain range of black hole parameters, i.e.\ the Hawking mass is finite.
 While it seems reasonable that our approach could be adapted to the cosmological setting, for parameters such that a weak null singularity is present, it would be interesting to see whether the Cauchy horizon may in some cases close off the space-time for parameters such that the Hawking mass is finite.